syncfusion/blazor-docs/src/popups/dialog/how-to/render-a-dialog-header-dynamically.md

----
-title: "Blazor Modal Dialog | Render popup without header"
-component: "Dialog"
-description: "This section explains how to render a simple popup using the Blazor Modal Dialog by hiding its header (without header)."
----

 # Render a dialog header dynamically

 By default, the dialog is rendered without header.
 You can update its header dynamically using the `Header` property.